GauravSharma018/Intermediate-EVM-assessment-1/README.md

 # Intermediate-EVM-assessment-1
 This program is a simple contract written in Solidity.
-The smart contract that implements the require(), assert() and revert() statements.
+This smart contract implements the require(), assert() and revert() statements.

 # Description
 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract has the following functions :-